Better together: non-motorized trail users speak up

 Nashua Riverwalk: French-Canadian heritage

-In my opinion, Nashua’s best river walk is the unpaved trail along the Nashua River in Mine Falls Park.
+My favorite river walk in Nashua, New Hampshire, is the unpaved trail along the Nashua River in Mine Falls Park.
 I give credit to the city anyway for efforts to create an official “Riverwalk” linking Mine Falls and the area behind the old mills east of Main Street.
 One feature along the way is the city’s tribute to the early-20th-century French-Canadian mill workers.

 Parc de Notre Renaissance Francais is tucked into a parking lot just off Main Street, between Water Street and the river.
 Along with the millworker statue are several plaques offering some information about the influence French-Canadian immigrants have had on Nashua’s industrial and cultural history.